cs24/cloud-inquisitor/docs/backend/README.rst

 Accounts
 --------

-The accounts command allows updates to the AWS Accounts configured for the Audits system.
+The accounts command allows updates to the AWS Accounts configured for the system.
 The CLI allows you to add, update, and delete accounts from the system.

 ^^^^^^^^^^^^^^^^^^^^^